royalapplications/beyondnet/README.md

 - Create a config file.
 See [Generator Config](#generator-config) for an example and the supported config values.
 - Run the generator with the path to the config file as the first and only argument (`./beyondnetgen /Path/To/Config.json`).
 - If the generator was successful it will exit with 0 as exit code and not print anything to stdout or stderr.
-- If errors were encountered they'll appear in terminal.
+- If errors were encountered they'll appear in the terminal.

 ### Build a native version of the target .NET assembly
 - Let's assume the assembly you're creating native bindings for is called `MyLib` (`MyLib.dll`).